Advaita as a Path

 Looking to India for Guidance

 An important principle of the Advaita tradition is that, after the early stages of practice and study, a qualified teacher can be very helpful.
 We at the Advaita Meditation Center were guided for many years by His Holiness, Shri Shantananda Saraswati.
-Shantananda was the leader of the Jyotir Math in northern India before retiring in 1980, and he supported and advised many Western groups until His death in 1997.
+Shantananda was the leader of Jyotir Math, the tradition’s seat in northern India, before retiring in 1980.
+Following his retirement, he continued to support our organization and other Western groups until His death in 1997.

 A Focus on Meditation